 Giving Tuesday is upon us!
 On this day, we do good, we give, we fundraise, and we bring people together to support the causes that are dear to them.
 On this day we share the message and spirit of generosity.

-This year, we strongly recommend that your nonprofit focus on social media fundraising.
-If your nonprofit organization sent fundraising mailers or emails in the past couple of weeks, chances are that it got crowded out in a barrage of campaign mailers and emails.
-Now that the elections are behind us, plus the fact that social distancing has seriously curtailed in-person fundraising events, peer-to-peer fundraising is arguably the best fundraising tool available.
+This year, we strongly recommend that your nonprofit continue to focus on social media fundraising.
+If your nonprofit organization sent fundraising mailers or emails in the past couple of weeks, chances are that they got crowded out in a barrage of campaign mailers and emails.

 First a reminder of what peer-to-peer fundraising is all about.
 Peer-to-peer fundraising is simply a fundraising campaign that is aimed at peers reaching out to each other on behalf of a cause.
-Peer-to-peer fundraising gives nonprofit organizations and fundraisers the opportunity to recruit more donors, thereby widening their overall reach.
+Peer-to-peer fundraising gives nonprofit organizations and fundraisers the opportunity to recruit more fundraisers, thereby reaching more prospective donors.

 Peer-to-peer fundraising makes the most of limited resources through recruiting an army of current, as well as new, supporters.

 Start with your current supporters and create a friendly competition for them to reach out to their social media friends and create their own network of fundraisers.
 Facebook is perfectly set up for this.
 Facebook has tools for its users to create their own fundraisers and set fundraising goals with a fundraising thermometer of their individual goals and progress.
 Create a leaderboard to highlight fundraisers with the largest fundraising teams in real-time.Go a step further by helping your fundraising team in the following ways: